EnesArifinan/Password-Login-Time-Measurement-Algorithm/README.md

-# Password Strength Estimation Algorithm
+# Password Login Time Measurement Algorithm

-This repository contains a JavaScript-based password strength estimation algorithm.
-The algorithm takes a user-provided password as input and calculates an estimated time in seconds that it would take to crack the password based on certain criteria.
-The algorithm assesses the strength of the password by analyzing the sequence of characters and their relationships with predefined reference values.
+This repository includes a JavaScript-based password login timing algorithm.
+The algorithm takes a user-provided password as input and calculates the password entry time in seconds based on certain criteria.

 ## Table of Contents